 Everything is easier in Single-Stage hatchery, because a good machine has perfect control in more performance programmes as the possibility of changing the time (hours), moderating the turning action and ventilation and increasing the temperature.
-This can be very useful in the special case of eggs which are in storage for a very long time, when the pre-warm-
+This can be very useful in the special case of eggs which are in storage for a very long time, when the pre-warming process needs to last longer.